csharp-stateless

 Install-Package Stateless

-Here we have an example of code, taken from the library’s documentation, that simply simulates an ON/OFF control
+Here is a code example, taken from the library’s own documentation, which simply simulates an ON/OFF control

 const string on = "On";